zenodo/zenodo/INSTALL.rst

     checked into ``~/src/`` directory.

-Keep the session with the docker-compose above alive, and in a separate shell run the init script which creates the database tables, search indexes and some data fixtures:
+Keep the session with the docker-compose above alive, and in a new shell run the init script which creates the database tables, search indexes and some data fixtures:

 .. code-block:: console

-    $ cd zenodo
+    $ cd ~/src/zenodo
     $ docker-compose run --rm web bash /code/zenodo/scripts/init.sh
     $ docker-compose run --rm statsd bash /init.sh